gbif/hp-canadensys/publish/7-step-guide.md

 Select the **[UTF-8](https://en.wikipedia.org/wiki/UTF-8) character encoding** for your export.
-If th eoption is available, include a **header line** in your export (a first line with the field names), as it will be helpful later.
+If the option is available, include a **header line** in your export (a first line with the field names), as it will be helpful later.

 > **_WARNING:_**  Please avoid using the character incoding [ASCII](https://en.wikipedia.org/wiki/ASCII), [Macintosh](https://en.wikipedia.org/wiki/Mac_OS_Roman), and [Windows ANSI](https://en.wikipedia.org/wiki/Windows-1252).